 The Greek text supports the RV because the article is present.
 Compare with John 14:17; 15:26; 16:13. (cf. John 6:63; Eph.
 6:17).

-These three witnesses† are those described in v.6.
+These three witnesses† are those described in v.
+6 of the KJV.
+The RV has those in v.
+6 & 7.
 They represent Truth, Baptism and Sacrifice.

 The Spirit bears witness: John 1:33; 15:26; Acts 10:38; John 7:38, 39.